AdaGold/betsy/README.md

 - a short story-driven demo of interesting features

 ## Submission Guidelines

 Your final project must be deployed to [Heroku](http://heroku.com).
 Your team will open a single pull request for the entire project.
 There are comprehension questions to answer with your submission that you should complete together as a group.
 Remember, you can submit a PR and still make some final changes to your code, so don't wait until the last minute.

+We ask you and your team members to list specific areas of feedback for instructors.
+Please be specific about files and lines of code.
+Please do not give an answer vague, like "testing"!
+Thank you!

 ## What Instructors Are Looking For
 Check out the [feedback template](feedback.md) which lists the items instructors will be looking for as they evaluate your project.